gtmacdonald/Godot-MCP/docs/command-reference.md

 For reliable moves/renames across parents, include stable `id` values from `get_edited_scene_structure` in your desired tree.
 The server requests Godot to ensure IDs are present (`ensure_ids: true`).

+IDs are persisted by adding the node to a persistent group named `godot_mcp_id:<id>` (stored in the `.tscn`), so they remain stable across editor restarts and scene reloads.

 ## Editor Tools

 ### execute_editor_script